-9 The work of the board of directors
+9 The work of the Board of Directors

-The Board has among its tasks to establish the group's overall objectives and strategies, resolve budget and business plans, consider and approve financial statements and quarterly financial reports, monitor the financial development, establish policies and resolve issues with strategic implications and material consequences.
-The work of the Board is scheduled in an annual plan with fixed informationand decision points.
+The Board has among its tasks to establish the Group's overall objectives and strategies, resolve budget and business plans, consider and approve financial statements and quarterly financial reports, monitor the financial development, establish policies and resolve issues with strategic implications and material consequences.
+The work of the Board is scheduled in an annual plan with fixed information-and decision points.
 If required, interim board meetings are arranged in accordance with the Rules of Procedure for the Board of Directors.

 The Board has authorised Höegh LNG AS to carry out the day-to-day management of the assets under a Management Agreement comprising administrative-, commercial- and technical activities.
-The Board establishes and defines authorities and extent of decisions to be resolved by each business unit, the president and the Board through the Company's Decision Guides.
+The Board establishes and defines the authorities and extent of decisions to be resolved by each business unit, the president and the Board through the Company's Decision Guides.

-Board Committees
+The work of the Board Committees